 Sorry, Ornitholestes, you didn't actually have that horn-thing on your nose.

 Recent studies suggest that Anurognathus and its ilk were nocturnal and caught insects on the fly, like bats or swifts, making the "Mesozoic oxpecker" idea presented on the show highly unlikely.

 Liopleurodon was only about 6-10 meters (19-33 feet) in length, rather than the 25 meter (82 foot) long juggernaut in the series (to be fair, they said it was a huge specimen, but still, they probably couldn't grow that big even then).

 Biomechanical studies have shown that skim feeding (as Rhamphorhynchus is shown doing) was not possible in known pterosaurs.

-Not to mention the "iguana-spike-backed Diplodocus: some researchers now argue these spike were spread across on Diplodocus' back rather than put in a single line as shown in the program.
+Not to mention the "iguana-spike-backed" Diplodocus: some researchers now argue these spikes were spread across on Diplodocus' back rather than put in a single line as shown in the program.

 Another amazing example: footprints from a baby bipedal sauropod have been recently found: perhaps Littlefoot and the WWD sauropodlets walked on two legs and become quadrupedal only when they grew larger! (an ancient heritage from their ancestors, the "prosauropods" such as the aforementioned Plateosaurus).
 However, most paleontologists are skeptical of this interpretation.
 Even the trackways of adult sauropods often leave just the prints from just one pair of feet, thus is even more likely about the younger ones.

-With the discovery of Yutyrannus, it seems that multiple dinosaur groups may have had feathers.
+With the discovery of multiple dinosaurs like Yutyrannus, it seems that multiple dinosaur groups may have had feathers.